How to Safely Treat Drug-Induced Psychosis

-Treatment of drug-induced psychosis can ease symptoms or allow them to stop completely.
+Treatment of drug-induced psychosis can ease symptoms or enable them to stop completely.
 Entering a rehabilitation program specializing in the treatment of psychosis can determine whether the symptoms are temporary or long-term.
-If the psychosis stems from a long-term induced condition, a rehabilitation program can initiate treatment for the individual.
+If the psychosis stems from a long-term induced condition, a rehabilitation program can be the start of treatment for the individual.

 4 Steps to Treating Drug-Induced Psychosis